Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 **Note**

-1) The generated files for a particular build are placed under invididual directory: build/fir_dsp_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps
+1) The generated files for a particular build are placed under individual directory: build/fir_dsp_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps
-2) See the specification in each make step below for options used and location of input and output files.
+2) See the specification in each make step for options used and location of input and output files.

 </details>

-The individual make steps to build the design with the options that applied to them are specified below.
+The individual make steps to build the design with the options that applied to them are specified as follows.

 <details>
 <summary>make kernels: Compile PL Kernels</summary>

 ## make kernels: Compile PL Kernels
-In this step, the Vitis compiler takes any V++ kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vck190_base_202110_1`) and compiles them into their respective XO files.
+In this step, the Vitis compiler takes any kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vck190_base_202110_1`) and compiles them into their respective XO files.

 The following commands compiles the kernels (default TARGET=hw_emu, N_FIR_FILTERS=1, N_FIR_TAPS=15, EN_TRACE=0):